Types of OT Degrees

 You’ll study subjects such as these:

-In addition to intensive fieldwork, which will give you hands-on experience in the types of places you’ll eventually work, you may also need to complete a master’s project or similar Capstone learning experience.
+You’ll also be required to do six months of supervised fieldwork in clinics or community organizations in order to gain hands-on experience before completing their program.
+In addition to this intensive fieldwork, which will give you hands-on experience in the types of places you’ll eventually work, you may also need to complete a master’s project or similar Capstone learning experience.
+You’ll need letters of recommendation from occupational therapists or science teachers.
+In addition, most schools require a satisfactory score on the Graduate Record Examination (GRE).

 Licensing and Certification